By the NRIWallah team · Last reviewed: 2026-07-07

 Returning to India?
 Section 89A defers India tax on US retirement-account growth until withdrawal.

-Chase/BoA wire fees ($35–45) plus 3–4% FX margin destroy small transfers.
-Wise costs ~0.5% all-in.
+Bank wire fees ($35–45) plus 3–4% FX margin make small transfers expensive.
+Online services are significantly cheaper.

 Amex, Capital One and others now accept Indian CIBIL score via Nova Credit.
 Skip the 12-month waiting period.